-Remember that moment when you hit your first 10K followers on Instagram?
+Remember that moment when you hit 10,000 followers on Instagram?
 No?
 Me neither.

-If you did, then congrats 🚀 – it’s a complicated thing to do and you deserve all the credit of accumulating 10k loyal followers.
+If you did, then congrats – it’s a complicated thing to do and you deserve all the credit of accumulating 10k loyal followers.
 It’s about hard work, dedication and consistency in being an active Instagram social media strategist.
 I’d say that 90% of social media accounts don’t succeed because strategists miss essential steps and tactics.

-Publishing the same post on Instagram as you did for Facebook doesn’t work (spoiler alert – it never did!) and you have to change the old habits of doing that.
+Publishing the same post on Instagram you posted on Facebook doesn’t work (spoiler alert – it never did!) and you have to change the old habits of doing that.
 Stop it.
 Please.

 Now let me change your mindset here.